Ghee, the Ayurvedic Superfood

 1) Over low heat, melt butter in a large skillet until butter starts to foam and boil - about 10 minutes.

-3) Remove from heat, and add in the salt.
-Cool for 3-4 minutes. .
+3) Remove from heat, and add in the salt if desired.
+Cool for 5-10 minutes. .

 4) Pour butter into a clear glass container, through fine-mesh strainer or cheesecloth to remove foam & any remaining particles.